Director of Learning - Mr T Webster Email

 The Physical Education department at Poynton High School offers a plethora of opportunities to students.
 At Key Stage 3 students follow a wide range of activities which allow them to experience challenge, be active, develop skills and understand how to evaluate performance.
 Activities covered include football, rugby, netball, basketball, badminton, fitness, gymnastics, dance, tennis, softball, athletics, rounders and trampolining.
 Our activities make full use of our fantastic facilities which include a swimming pool, a large sports hall, gymnasium and multi-gym.

 At Key Stage 4, all students continue to develop their skills and understanding of Physical Education.
 Students can choose to follow courses in activities which they have already enjoyed at Key Stage 3 there are also opportunities to try out new activities such as Zumba, cheerleading and fitness training in the multi-gym.
-Students who wish to study this subject in more depth can opt to follow examination courses in GCSE Physical Education (OCR) or BTEC Sport (Pearson).
+Students who wish to study this subject in more depth can opt to follow examination courses in GCSE Physical Education (OCR) or Cambridge National Certificate in Sport (OCR).
 These courses are growing in popularity and we have a very good record of examination success.

-In the Sixth Form examination courses in A Level Physical Education (OCR) and BTEC National Sport (Pearson) are offered.
+In the Sixth Form examination courses in A level Physical Education (OCR) and BTEC National in Sport (Pearson) are offered.
 These courses have proved very popular and results are excellent, consistently achieving higher than national standards.

 We offer an extensive range of extra-curricular clubs at school and we strive to ensure that these are fully inclusive to all students and cater for all abilities.
 We have fostered strong links with many external clubs where a number of our students regularly train and compete.
 Any student that is interested in pursuing a sporting activity outside of school should speak with a member of the team.